-You can download an audition music kit in the Rush Links.
+You can download an audition music kit from the rush links on the right.

 Finally, we'll ask you to perform a solo of your choice.
 Pick something that you're comfortable with and that showcases your voice.
 Rushees have been tapped into the group after singing everything from operatic arias to "Happy Birthday"; the important thing is to find a song you enjoy singing and go for it.

-A cappella rush at Yale is reputed to be one of the most exciting moments of a person's life—akin to giving birth to quintuplets, getting through Level 9 in Mario Kart and dining 'n' dashing at a Waffle House when your waitress is a retired NFL linebacker.
+A cappella rush at Yale is reputed to be one of the most exciting moments of a person's life—akin to giving birth to quintuplets, getting through Rainbow Road in Mario Kart and dining 'n' dashing at a Waffle House when your waitress is a retired NFL linebacker.

 But rest easy, citizens of Yaletown!
 The SOB Rush Guide to the Galaxy is here to help you navigate through the labor pangs, frantic button-pressing and sprinting skills.
 Read on.